rom1v/aoa-audio/README.md

 Play the sound with `ffplay`:

+    ffplay -vn -nodisp -f pulse -i 5

+or with the full name:

     ffplay -vn -nodisp -f pulse -i alsa_input.usb-LGE_Nexus_5_05f5e60a0ae518e5-01.analog-stereo

 The sound of your Android device should be played on your computer.